This is the last field that is required in an ILL request form.

 Unsure about what editions or formats are available?
 Search WorldCatUMD, and use the View All Editions/Formats link to see a list of all editions and formats (includes annotations of revised editions, re-printings, etc).

-If you are willing to accept more than one edition, but maybe not all, you can use the Notes field to tell us exactly which editions you are willing to accept.
+If you are willing to accept more than one edition, but maybe not all, you can use the Special Instructions field to tell us exactly which editions you are willing to accept.

 The Request Article or Other Copy form asks you if you will accept an open access version of this article.